Thomas E. Bramlette

-Thomas Elliott Bramlette (January 3, 1817 – January 12, 1875) was the 23rd Governor of Kentucky.
+Thomas Elliott Bramlette (January 3, 1817 – January 12, 1875) was the 23rd governor of Kentucky.
 He was elected in 1863 and guided the state through the latter part of the Civil War and the beginning of Reconstruction.
 At the outbreak of the war, Bramlette put his promising political career on hold and enlisted in the Union Army, raising and commanding the 3rd Kentucky Infantry.
 In 1862, President Abraham Lincoln appointed him district attorney for Kentucky.
-A year later, he was the Union Democrats' nominee for governor.
+A year later, he was the Union Democratic Party's nominee for governor.
 Election interference by the Union Army gave him a landslide victory over his opponent, Charles A. Wickliffe.
-Within a year, however, federal policies such as recruiting Kentucky Negroes for the Union Army and suspending the writ of habeas corpus for Kentucky citizens caused Bramlette to abandon his support of the Lincoln administration and declare that he would "bloodily baptize the state into the Confederacy".
+Within a year, however, federal policies such as recruiting Kentucky African-Americans for the Union Army and suspending the writ of habeas corpus for Kentucky citizens caused Bramlette to abandon his support of the Lincoln administration and declare that he would "bloodily baptize the state into the Confederacy".

 After the war, Bramlette issued a general pardon for most ex-Confederates in the state.
 He opposed ratification of the Fourteenth and Fifteenth Amendments and the establishment of the Freedmen's Bureau in Kentucky.
 Among his accomplishments not related to the war and its aftermath were the reduction of the state's debt and the establishment of the Kentucky Agricultural and Mechanical College (now the University of Kentucky).
 Following his term as governor, Bramlette returned to his legal practice in Louisville.
 He died January 12, 1875, and was buried in Cave Hill Cemetery.

 Early life

-Thomas E. Bramlette was born on January 3, 1817, at Elliott's Cross Roads in Cumberland (now Clinton) County, Kentucky.
+Thomas Elliott Bramlette was born on January 3, 1817, at Elliott's Cross Roads in Cumberland (now Clinton) County, Kentucky.
 He was the son of Colonel Ambrose S. and Sarah (Elliott) Bramlette.
 His father served two terms in the Kentucky Senate and several terms in the Kentucky House of Representatives.

 Bramlette studied law, was admitted to the bar in 1837 at the age of 20, and began practicing in Louisville, Kentucky.
 In September of that year, Bramlette married Sallie Travis, the first of his two wives.
 The couple had two children, Thomas and Corinne.

 Bramlette's political career began in 1841, when he was elected to represent Clinton County in the General Assembly.
 In 1848, Governor John J. Crittenden appointed Bramlette Commonwealth's Attorney.
 He resigned the position in 1850 to continue his legal practice, relocating to Columbia, Kentucky in 1852.
 He was the Whig nominee for his district's seat in the House of Representatives in 1853, but was defeated by Democrat James Chrisman.
 In 1856, he was elected as a judge in Kentucky's 6th Judicial District, serving with distinction for five years.